 20. Lower Levels of Employee Stress

-There are multiple causes of workplace stress, but even getting to work is stressful for employees.
-Psychologytoday.com reveals that “It can be a major cause of stress, due to its unpredictability and a sense of loss of control.
+Workplace stress has multiple causes, but even getting to work is stressful for employees.
+Psychologytoday.com reveals, “It can be a major cause of stress due to its unpredictability and a sense of loss of control.
 Commuters can experience boredom, social isolation, anger, and frustration from problems like traffic or delays.”

 Improved work-life balance and more family time for employees means less stress.

-Also, employees do not encounter the high levels of stress involved in personality clashes or workplace politics.
+Also, employees do not encounter the high stress levels in personality clashes or workplace politics.

 If they need to take a break or have a power nap to freshen their mind, they can because they have more flexibility.
-No prying eyes are watching the employee’s every move and judging like in the office; that is stress relief in itself.
+No prying eyes are watching the employee’s every move and judging like in the office; that is stress relief.

 21. Marketing Value for New Hires

-There are incredible marketing benefits to having a solid and well-implemented teleworking / remote working policy.
-This section discusses how you can sell these programs, both internally and externally, to prospective new hires.
+Having a solid and well-implemented teleworking / remote working policy has incredible marketing benefits.
+This section discusses how to sell these programs, both internally and externally, to prospective new hires.

 As 80% of employees consider working from home a job perk, you can safely list this and the rest of this list on your hiring campaign literature.